rtCamp/ps-analysis-tool-wiki/Cookies-Table.md

 ### Embedded Frames

-Embedded frames, These are nested frames within the main document that can load and display content independently of the main frame.
+These are nested frames within the main document that can load and display content independently of the main frame.
 They can be used to show ads, social media widgets, videos, or other content that is not part of the main page.

 ### Orphaned Cookies

-An Orphaned cookie means the cookies exist in your browser's storage, but the frames that originally set them are no longer present in the DOM.
+An orphaned cookie means the cookies exist in your browser's storage, but the frames that originally set them are no longer present in the DOM.

 This typically happens when: